fgolemo/cl-workshop-cvpr21-docker/README.md

 Join the community on the [ContinualAI slack](https://join.slack.com/t/continualai/shared_invite/enQtNjQxNDYwMzkxNzk0LTBhYjg2MjM0YTM2OWRkNDYzOGE0ZTIzNDQ0ZGMzNDE3ZGUxNTZmNmM1YzJiYzgwMTkyZDQxYTlkMTI3NzZkNjU) (the #cl-workshop channel)

+## The RL Track is now LIVE!

+Remember to update, using the instructions below!

 ## Prerequisites

 - Install Docker (or Docker Desktop if you're on Mac/Win) and **make sure it's running**